hongshin/DiscreteMath/POLICY.md

 by Prof. Scott Lincoln

 #### Contact with Instructor ####
-**Questions**: Use Handong LMS (https://online.handong.edu).
+**Questions**: Use the class channel in Slack.
-Put a post to ``Q&A Board``.
-This is to make questions and answers public that all class members can share them easily.
-For this reason, the instructor and the TAs will not response to any personal contacts (e.g., email).
+Make questions publicly, so that I can share the question and my answer easily with all class members.
+For this reason, the TAs and I will not response to any personal contacts (e.g., Slack DM, e-mail).

 **Administrative requests**: Use Handong LMS and LMS Messaging.
 For claiming attendance update and discussion point, you must put a post to